China's Xi offers Trump help in coronavirus fight as Wuhan reopens to traffic

 Other evidence of the outbreak that devastated the city included posters dated Feb.
 16 seeking volunteers to help battle the epidemic.
 "Exits out of the city are still shut.
 We respectfully ask for your understanding," one road sign along the highway said.

-In the call, Xi reiterated to Trump that China had been open and transparent about the epidemic, according to an account of the conversation published by the Chinese foreign ministry.
-Trump said on Twitter that he discussed the coronavirus outbreak "in great detail" with Xi.

-"China has been through much & has developed a strong understanding of the virus," Trump said.
-"We are working closely together.
-Much respect!".
-The World Health Organization has said the United States, which saw 17,099 new coronavirus cases and 281 deaths in the past 24 hours, is expected to become the epicentre of the pandemic.

-CHINA CUTS FLIGHTS Like U.S. hospitals now, China's medical system struggled to contain the coronavirus just two months ago, but draconian city lockdowns and severe travel restrictions have seen the epidemic ease.
+CHINA CUTS FLIGHTS Like U.S. hospitals now, China's medical system struggled to contain the coronavirus two months ago, but draconian city lockdowns and severe travel restrictions have seen the crisis ease.

 Mainland China on Friday reported its first local coronavirus case in three days and 54 new imported cases, as Beijing ordered airlines to sharply cut international flights, for fear travellers could reignite the outbreak.
 The 55 new cases detected on Thursday were down from 67 a day earlier, the National Health Commission said, taking the tally of infections to 81,340.
 China's death toll stood at 3,292 as of Thursday, up by five from a day earlier.

-Hubei province, with a population of about 60 million, reported no new cases on Thursday, a day after lifting a lockdown and reopening its borders.
+Hubei, with a population of about 60 million, reported no new cases on Thursday.
 China's commercial capital of Shanghai reported the most new imported cases with 17, followed by 12 in the southern province of Guangdong and four each in the capital Beijing and the nearby city of Tianjin.

 Shanghai now has 125 patients who arrived from overseas, including 46 from Britain and 27 from the United States.
 In effect from Sunday, China has ordered its airlines to fly only one route to any country, on just one flight each week.
 Foreign airlines must comply with similar curbs on flights to China, although many had already halted services.